-With shipping container conversions becoming increasingly popular in the world today, we are seeing everything from plant rooms to exhibition stands, to modular accommodation units.
-So, when the question of whether you can convert a shipping container into a hair salon arises, the answer is a resounding, “why not?”.
+With bespoke conversions becoming increasingly popular in the world today, we are seeing everything from plant rooms to exhibition stands, to modular accommodation units.
+So, when the question of whether you can create a hair salon arises, the answer is a resounding, “why not?”.

-There are a number of reasons why buying a container and converting into a hair salon could actually be a good idea – they can be mobile, give you a broad canvas for design ideas, are an eco-friendly option, and can be cost-effective.
+There are a number of reasons why buying a cargo unit and converting into a hair salon could actually be a good idea – they can be mobile, give you a broad canvas for design ideas, are an eco-friendly option, and can be cost-effective.

 When it comes to having a successful hair salon, there are a few aspects that you need to think about.
 These include: